collapsed-stacks/startups/questions/12455/set-up-online-shop-for-foreign-customers.md

 - posted by: [Baskar](https://stackexchange.com/users/7251658/baskar) on 2017-04-14
 - score: 0

-<p>The best way would be to register as a marketplace seller instead of having a own website.
+The best way would be to register as a marketplace seller instead of having a own website.
 International shipping would always require customs clearance and this might be a problem to get clearance for certain products.
 A clear approach would be to take orders using your store front and fulfill them using the local merchant.
-You should also consider the currency conversion rates if customers want to pay in local currency.</p>
+You should also consider the currency conversion rates if customers want to pay in local currency.